fullstack-storyteller/Notes/azure/5-azure-storage.md

 ## Blob Service \[ Binary Large Object \]

-To upload any object in Blocb service, first created a container.
+To upload any object in Blob service, first created a container.
 You can simply create a container in azure storage account and use to hold any object, a file or a image but in the end, the data is stored in binary format.

 Container is a logical unit that is used for hosting your object.